dingxuan92/devops-interview/README.md

 # Unnamed Company DevOps Interview Project
-This is a DevOps project I have done for a interview with a tech company for a DevOps engineer in 2018.
+This is a DevOps project I have done while interviewing with a tech company in 2018.
 I cannot name the company as I signed an non-disclosure letter not to reveal their company name.

 ## Interview Project (DevOps)